Modern and Medieval Languages

 All undergraduates take two languages during the first two years of the degree (known as Part I), some continuing with two languages beyond A2 (or equivalent), others continuing with one A2 language whilst starting a new one (or developing a language which they haven't taken as far as A2).
 They then choose how to divide their time between these two languages during the two years of Part II (the Year Abroad and then the 4th year).

 One of the advantages of the very flexible Cambridge system is that it is possible, and indeed increasingly common practice, to take up a new language on arriving here, and provision is made for teaching ab initio students in all MML languages except French.
 Those most frequently taken up tend to be German, Spanish, Italian and Russian.
 At Emmanuel, we have had wide experience in teaching beginners and make every effort to help undergraduates go on language courses in the relevant country to accelerate their learning.
 College library provision is first-class, across the range of languages, and in their different disciplines: including language work, linguistics, literature, film, history and thought.
 The College is blessed with three different funds for assisting MML students who wish to travel or study in Europe and Latin America during vacations.
+It offers the William Coupe prize for best performance across language papers at part IB.
 Emmanuel also receives a French lecteur each year from the École Normale Supérieure in Lyon, to assist in the teaching of the spoken language.
-Instruction from native speakers, as well as contact with the culture through audio-visual material, is of course provided in the other languages.
-The Spanish Ministry of Education has recently provided assistance in this area.
+Instruction from native speakers, as well as contact with the culture through audio-visual material, is of course provided in the other languages too.
+The Spanish Ministry of Education has recently made available assistance in this area.

 The College has a specially-equipped audio-visual aids room, which gives students of modern languages 24-hour access to all the latest language-learning software on the faculty server, as well as allowing individual study of films and other audio-visual materials.
 It is also just around the corner from the University Language Centre.

 Further information about the vast range of options available in MML can be explored from the Faculty Homepage.
 Rather than studying two modern European languages (from MML), it is perfectly possible to combine one such language with a classical language (usually Latin) or a language from Asian and Middle Eastern Studies (usually Arabic).
-From entry in 2017, it will also be possible to combine Modern Languages with History.
+It is also possible to combine Modern Languages with History.

 |Standard Offer:||A-level - A*AA; IB - 776 at Higher Level, 41 or 42 points overall; Advanced Highers: AAA; other exam systems.|